Quick Guide: Self-service, Pay-as-you-Go Pricing for Directus Standard CloudBy Jonathan Wagner on April 18, 2022

 - Active Nodes: Active nodes provide load balancing by enabling your infrastructure to scale horizontally to handle rapid spikes in usage or traffic.
 When you create your project, configure how many nodes you want to be immediately available at all times.

 - Standby Nodes: During periods of elevated usage, standby nodes can be automatically added to ensure your project stays online.
 You will only be billed for the hours that they are active, which means they add a range to your cost estimate.
-Active nodes are billed at the same rate as your other nodes, either $.034 or $.068, depending on the tier you selected for your active nodes.
+All nodes are billed at the same rate, whether they're active or standby, either $.034 or $.068, depending on the tier you selected for your active nodes.

 After you select these options, you’ll be given an estimated monthly price, which is the price you would pay if your project is running 24 hours/day, for the entire month.
 This estimate doesn’t include potential overages that may occur if standby nodes kick in.